 Elections for Elected Directors will be held at the annual general meeting in accordance with the procedures determined by the Board.

-Where more than one nomination from candidates satisfying the eligibility criteria in clause 33.1 is received in respect of a vacant Elected Director position, then a ballot will be held in accordance with the procedures determined by the Board for the conduct of the direct ballot by post and/or by electronic or other direct means of voting;
+Where more than one nomination from candidates satisfying the eligibility criteria in clause 33.1 is received in respect of a vacant Elected Director position, then a direct vote will be held in accordance with the procedures determined by the Board for the conduct of the direct vote by post and/or by electronic or other direct means of voting;

 Where only one nomination from a candidate satisfying the eligibility criteria in clause 33.1 is received in respect of a vacant Elected Director position, the candidate is elected at the annual general meeting following the close of nominations if their election is approved by ordinary resolution of Voting Members eligible to vote pursuant to clause 35.1.
 If a candidate’s election is not so approved, then a casual vacancy is taken to exist in respect of that position.